Ivan the Terrible (1945 film): Planned third part

-Eisenstein had originally planned to make only two parts to the film.
-However, by 1944, he had too much footage for two parts.
+Eisenstein had originally planned to make only two parts to the film but, by 1944, he had too much footage for two parts.
 He was also concerned that the reception of the film would suffer, as Part I would seem unfinished and Part II lacked a triumphant ending.
 He therefore asked for, and received, permission to divide the film into three parts.
-The third part, which began production in 1946, was abandoned after the second part was banned.
+Part III, which began production in 1946, was abandoned after Part II was banned.
 Its plot was to include Ivan's growing paranoia of his followers, his attack of Novgorod and a battle against Livonian troops which Ivan wins, thus gaining access to the Baltic Sea at the cost of Malyuta's life.
-Part III would have also introduced the characters of Heinrich von Staden and Queen Elizabeth I, played by Oleg Zhakov and Mikhail Romm respectively.
+Part III would have also introduced the characters of the oprichnik Heinrich von Staden and Queen Elizabeth I, played by Oleg Zhakov and Mikhail Romm respectively.
+Although some of the footage shot for Part III was destroyed, a few minutes of footage do survive, including scenes with von Staden.
+The screen tests of Romm as Elizabeth survive as well.

 Ivan the Terrible and His Son Ivan on 16 November 1581 by Ilya Repin, made in the 1880s.
 Eisenstein considered writing an ending where Ivan dies alone after murdering his son.

-While the published screenplay ends with Ivan walking triumphantly toward the sea, Eisenstein contemplated several more endings for Part III.
+The published screenplay ends with Ivan walking triumphantly toward the sea, but Eisenstein contemplated several more endings for Part III.
 One had the aged tsar contemplating the future of Russia, and a second had him dying alone after murdering his son.
 Another ending had Ivan seeing a prophetic vision of Peter the Great conquering the Baltic Sea, having himself lost the sea just weeks after conquering it.